linnykoleh/Spring/Notes.md

 - The `@PostConstruct` annotation is part of the JSR-250 and is used on a method that needs to be executed **after dependency injection** is done to perform initialization
 - The bean that registers `@PostConstruct` is `org.springframework.context.annotation.CommonAnnotationBeanPostProcessor`
+	- When creating a Spring application context using an implementation that uses annotation-based configuration, for instance `AnnotationConfigApplicationContext`, a default
+      `CommonAnnotationBeanPostProcessor` is automatically registered in the application context and no additional configuration is necessary to enable `@PostConstruct` and `@PreDestroy`.
 - The methods that can be annotated with `@PostConstruct` must respect the rules:
  	- they must have no arguments
  	- return void